vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Palace and got a spinach masala dosa.
 The inside and outside of the restaurant had a few people -- I mostly waited outside.
 I wore a KN95 mask for the whole trip, as usual.

+## Tuesday February 23

+In the evening, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.
+I paid by cash.
+I spent most of my waiting time outside the restaurant.
+I wore a KN95 mask.